Stuart Fairchild Player Props: Reds vs. Cardinals

 Stuart Fairchild At The Plate

-- Fairchild is batting .211 with seven doubles, a triple, a home run and 12 walks.
+- Fairchild is hitting .232 with eight doubles, a triple, a home run and 12 walks.

-- Fairchild has reached base via a hit in 15 games this season (of 39 played), and had multiple hits in four of those games.
+- Fairchild has picked up a hit in 40.0% of his 40 games this year, with more than one hit in 12.5% of those games.

-- He has homered in one of 39 games, and in 0.9% of his plate appearances.

-- In eight games this year (20.5%), Fairchild has picked up an RBI, and in three of those games (7.7%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Fairchild has an RBI in nine of 40 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.